 - We helped develop, model and implement the NSW Greenhouse Gas Abatement Scheme in 2001-2 – the world’s first mandatory broad based emissions trading scheme.

-- Frontier has been at the forefront of the Australian emissions trading policy debate in recent years.
+- We have been at the forefront of the Australian emissions trading policy debate in recent years.
 We provided policy advice and modelling for the Federal Coalition and Senator Xenophon on alternatives to the proposed CPRS.

 - We recently advised the Department of Resources, Energy and Tourism (DRET) as part of its assessment of the “Contracts For Closure”, which sought to negotiate the closure of around 2,000MW of highly emissions-intensive coal-fired electricity generation capacity by 2020.